 Course Number and Title: GIS 120 Data Acquisition & Management

 This course addresses the interpretation of a variety of data formats available in global information systems (GIS).
-It introduces the fundamental concepts of primary GIS data creation and addresses quantitative techniques for collection, classification, and management of geographical data.
+It introduces the fundamental concepts of primary GIS data creation and addresses quantitative techniques for collection, classification, management of geographical data, and publication of geospatial services.

 - Explain the various procedures in data collection.
 (CCC 4, 5; PGC 1, 7, 8)